pusher/pusher-http-python/README.md

 ![Travis-CI](https://travis-ci.org/pusher/pusher-http-python.svg)

-The new Python library for interacting with the Pusher HTTP API.
+The Python library for interacting with the Pusher HTTP API.
 This version, 1.x.x, is a major breaking change from versions <= 0.8.
 Version 0.8 can be found on the [0.8 branch](https://github.com/pusher/pusher-http-python/tree/0.8).
 Notes on the changes can be found [on this blog post](https://blog.pusher.com/announcing-version-1-0-0-of-the-python-library/)

 This package lets you trigger events to your client and query the state of your Pusher channels.
 When used with a server, you can validate Pusher webhooks and authenticate private- or presence-channels.